tonywzhang/Study-Guide-Notes/Algorithms.md

 An Algorithm is a set of well defined rules, recipe, to solve some computational problem. ex: Want to sort a set of numbers.

+Understanding Data Structures is essential in any branch of Computer Science.

 ## Graphs Notes